lasya4/IMDB-Dataset-Overview-and-Analytical-Framework/README.md

 6. Time Series Analysis: Average Movie Score by Year
 7. Printing the average revenue by genre
 8. Predictive Modeling: Linear Regression of Revenue on Budget
-9. Text Analysis: Common Words in Movie Overviews
+9. Text Analysis: Common Words in Movie Overviews                                                                                                                          10
-10 .
-Comparative Analysis: Compare Average Scores by Genre
+10.Comparative Analysis: Compare Average Scores by Genre

 This plan is designed to leverage the dataset's comprehensive nature, facilitating a multifaceted